Cyber Resilience

 CVE-2025-43510 is a high-severity Improper Locking (CWE-667) vulnerability in Apple Macos.
 Its CVSS base score is 7.8 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 46.0% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 29th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2025-43510 is a memory corruption vulnerability resulting from inadequate lock state checking that allows unexpected changes to memory shared between processes.
 It affects Apple platforms prior to the listed fixed releases, specifically iOS and iPadOS before 18.7.2 and 26.1, macOS Sequoia before 15.7.2, macOS Sonoma before 14.8.2, macOS Tahoe before 26.1, and tvOS, visionOS, and watchOS before 26.1.
 The flaw is tracked under CWE-667 and carries a CVSS 3.1 base score of 7.8.